Manojbhat09/mesh2splat/README.md

     - Compute Jacobian matrix from *normalized UV space* to *3D space* for each triangle:  $`J = V \cdot (UV)^{-1} `$.
     - Apply triplanar orthogonal projection onto X,Y or Z face based on normal similarity and normalize in [-1, 1].
     - Derive the 3D directions corresponding to texture axes $`u`$ and $`v`$, and calculate the magnitudes of the 3D derivative vectors.
-    - Multiply the found lengths for by the 2D Gaussian´s standard deviation and we found our scaling factors along the directions aligned with the surface in 3D space.
+    - Multiply the found lengths by the 2D Gaussian´s standard deviation, this way we found the scaling factors along the directions aligned with the surface in 3D space.
     - The packed scale values will be:
         - $`packedScale_x = log(length(Ju) * sigma_x)`$
         - $`packedScale_y = log(length(Jv) * sigma_y)`$